PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 \end{equation*}
 $$

 The parameter $$\phi$$ is called the 'dispersion' and we can see that as it approaches zero the variance approaches the mean and hence, becomes increasingly Poisson-like.
 In other words, we might view the negative binomial variance as the sum of two parts: The Poisson-like technical variability $$\lambda$$ and the overdispersion arising from biological sources $$\phi\lambda^2$$.

+Let's transform this into a form that you may also see.
 Dividing each side of the  variance by $$\lambda^2$$.

 $$
 \begin{equation*}